wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-elemental-water.md

 **Movement:** average, swim fast <br>
 **Morale:** brave <br>

-**Elemental (Water)**
-- Resists damage.
-- Recovers X HP every round when in water.
-- Loses 1 HP every round when out of water.
-- Has the same properties as water.

-**Special** <br>
-The elemental is liquid: it can move through 1’’ holes and envelop smaller things.
+As elemental water, the water elemental *resists all damage*.
+It *recovers X HP* every round spent in water and *takes 1D4 damage* each round spent out of water.
+In general, it has the same properties as water.
+Additionally, the elemental is liquid and can move through 1’’ holes and envelop smaller things.

 **Attacks (1/round)**

 <ins>Slam</ins>.
 The elemental makes a melee attack (XD4 damage).

 <ins>Drown</ins>.
 The elemental makes a grapple attempt.
 On a success, it pours itself into the target’s mouth, inflicting 1D4 constitution damage.
 As long as it is grappled, the target cant breath or talk.

+<ins>Create Water</ins> (X/day).
+The elemental creates the equivalent of 5' cube of water.

 <br>